jdreich/jdreich/README.md

 ### Hi there 👋

+I'm a recent Ph.D. graduate specializing in a range of statistical and machine learning methods to solve real-world problems.
+This is a personal site to showcase types of projects I've worked on and associated code, primarily in R and Python.
+Some examples include:
+- microbiome analyses of airborne fungi using ITS1 amplicon sequences
+- machine learning algorithms to predict the occurrence of airborne fungal spores based on the environmental conditions
+- statistial analyses of crop disease surveys

+... and hopefully much more in the future!

+Feel free to reach out with any questions or suggestions 🤠

 <!--
 **jdreich/jdreich** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.